MLB

 Mets supporters react to ā€˜dream scenario’ with young ace

-Even as the Mets rotation evolves around veteran additions like Freddy Peralta, and 28-year-old strikeout specialist, McLean remains the primary fascination for the Flushing faithful.
+Even as the Mets rotation evolves around veteran additions like Freddy Peralta, and a 28-year-old strikeout specialist, McLean remains the primary fascination for the Flushing faithful.
 Between his lights-out arsenal and his team-friendly contract, social media has been flooded with praise from supporters.

 Braves’ Ronald Acuna Jr. engages in friendly wager with NY Mets star Juan Soto during WBC